 The lake shore is perfect for a stroll or for drinks at sundown.
 An evening sunset cruise is also very pleasant.

 Lake Victoria is the largest of the Great Lakes of Africa and the largest tropical lake in the world.
-Uganda, Kenya and Tanzania all share its shores, though this enormous body of water is the size of a small country in its own right.
+Uganda, Kenya and Tanzania share its shores.
+But this enormous body of water is the size of a small country in its own right!
 There are numerous islands which are covered with tropical rainforest, fringed by white sandy beaches and dotted with traditional fishing villages.
 A prime example would be Ngamba Island.